adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 ###### [기존 hand-designed]

+> 이런게 있었다라는 참고만

 shapes can be represented with histograms or bag-of-features models constructed out of surface normals and curvatures [15], distances, angles,triangle areas or tetrahedra volumes gathered at sampledsurface points [25],

-properties of spherical functions definedin volumetric grids [16], local shape diameters measured atdensely sampled surface points [4], heat kernel signatureson polygon meshes [2, 19], or extensions of the SIFT andSURF feature descriptors to 3D voxel grids [17].
+properties of spherical functions defined in volumetric grids [16],

+ local shape diameters measured at densely sampled surface points [4], heat kernel signatures on polygon meshes [2, 19],

+or extensions of the SIFT and SURF feature descriptors to 3D voxel grids [17].

+###### [기존 hand-designed]

 Developing classifiers and other supervised machine learning algorithms on top of such 3D shape descriptors poses a number of challenges.